 They want to treat the other partner in a way that is familiar to him or her.
 It gives the impression that they are both the same person.
 If a woman demands tons of respect, it becomes very hard for her husband or boyfriend to cherish her.
-If the boyfriend or husband constantly wants his feelings taken care of, it will be hard for his girlfriend or wife to respect him.
+If the boyfriend or husband constantly wants his feelings taken care of, it will be hard for his wife to respect him.
 In relationships, complements, not equals, work well together.
-In complementary couples, each individual brings a unique set of characteristics into the partnership with the other person, who through his or her own unique characteristics helps form a bond, producing a relationship that is mutually fulfilling.
+In complementary couples, each individual brings a unique set of characteristics into the partnership with another person, who through their own unique characteristics helps form a bond producing a relationship that is mutually fulfilling.
 The best analogy I know to express this is to imagine that women are the heart of a relationship and men are the head.

 This does not mean that men cannot feel or that women cannot be logical or intelligent.
 Both things are entirely possible.
-However, when women, in particular, want to be "equal", I tell them that by vying for that spot, they are actually competing with their partner.
+However, when women, in particular, want to be "equal," what I tell them is that by vying for that spot, they are actually competing with their partner.
 A woman should want to be her man's complement, not his equal.
 If your husband or boyfriend thinks of you as his equal, he will treat you like a man.
-He will be respectful, but he probably won't be affectionate.
-He will be courteous, but he will be hesitant to play with you, because men have a built-in need to take care of women.
-If a woman presents herself in such a way that she does not need a man, men will often pick up on this attitude and respond by treating her like one of the boys.
+He will be respectful, but he will probably not be affectionate.
+He will be courteous, but he will be hesitant to play with you because men have a built-in need to take care of women.
+If a woman presents herself in such a way that she does not need a man, then men often pick up on this attitude and respond by treating her like one of the boys.

-Now, this is where my advice begins to get a little sticky.
-Women, I am going to ask that you allow your man to be your superior, in certain areas, while you will excel in other areas.
+Now, here is where this begins to get a little sticky.
+Women, in some areas, I am going to ask that you allow him to be your superior while you will excel in other areas.
+I ask the same thing of boyfriends and husbands.
 You certainly are capable of being his equal, but it won't lead to the intimacy you crave.
-If a woman is not able to trust a man to the degree that she is able to give up certain powers to him, the relationship might always be strained.
-On the other hand, I would ask a man to give up power to the woman of his choice so that she may influence him.
-Without this meeting of minds, it will be tough for a couple to establish intimacy, closeness, and trust.

-I have offered this theory to a number of singles, particularly single women, who have said to me, "I do so well in my job, and my career is thriving.
-I date frequently, vet something is missing.
+If a woman is not able to trust a man to the degree that she is able to give up certain power to him, that relationship will always be strained.
+If a man cannot give up power to the woman of his choice so that she may influence him, it will be very tough for them to establish intimacy, closeness, and trust.
+I have said this to a number of singles, particularly single women.
+These women say to me, "I do so well in my job, and my career has never gone better.
+I date frequently, and yet something is missing.
 I can't seem to sustain a relationship."
 Then I ask the question, "Why do you need a man?"
 The typical response is, "I don't need a man!
 I would just like to have someone in my life."
-My reply to this is: if a man does not feel you need him, and there is nothing he can bring to your life that you could not have on your own, he will feel incapable of being your hero.
+My reply to this is that if a man does not feel you need him, that there is nothing he can bring to your life that you could not have on your own, he will feel incapable of being your hero.
 He will feel as if you only want him involved on a superficial level.

-This is one of the best male repellents in existence.
+This is one of the best man repellents in existence.
 If you want men to never get too close to you, maintain your cherished independence.
-While some independence is healthy in a relationship, it often works against relationships.
+While some independence is healthy in a relationship, it often works against people.
 Sometimes, independence can actually repel intimacy in a relationship.